 After traveling by plane, car, and ferry to get to the Willows Inn on Lummi Island, I was anxious to begin the meal I had been thinking about eating for four months (see the background post here).
 I will be posting about my weekend on the island and my stay at the Inn, but I just need to get this post out of my brain.
 I have been back from Lummi a week and it is still on my mind, and likely will be for some time.

 There are still a lot of them on your plate, but they seem to be mixed in with food from a lot farther away than I would like when considering the baseline philosophy of the movement.
 But I digress.
 Farm-to-table is having a nice little revitalization (see a few places doing it well around the world in this post on AFAR) and I am a big fan.

 After exploring the island during the day, Mr. Misadventures and I had the opportunity to meet chef Wetzel and his team in his kitchen prior to the start of dinner service.
 Wanting to respect their time and responsibilities we showed up around 4 PM, a good three hours before the service started.
 The staff was bustling (as it had been all day) with final preparations, cleaning, and planning before taking a staff meal that they would all need to sustain their energy for the night ahead.

-David Lebovitz very recently wrote about people scoffing at the prices you have to pay for meals like these, that they don’t understand the hours and the fastidiousness that goes into every aspect and every detail of what is put in front of you.
-If you had seen these young men and observed them throughout the day like I had you would begin to understand that is requires more than wanting to be in the profession, it requires passion, dedication and a little madness…and you get what you pay for.
+David Lebovitz very recently wrote about people scoffing at the prices you have to pay for meals like these, that they don't understand the hours and the fastidiousness that goes into every aspect and every detail of what is put in front of you.
+If you had seen these young men and observed them throughout the day as I had you would begin to understand that it requires more than wanting to be in the profession, it requires passion, dedication, and a little madness…and you get what you pay for.